 - Add garlic and cook for 30 seconds stirring.
 Add bell pepper, tomatoes, carrots, chickpeas, parsley, basil and oregano.

-- Add tomato paste and water, cover and bring to boil.
+- Add tomato paste and vegetable broth or reserved chickpeas water (aquafaba), cover and bring to boil.
 Reduce to a simmer for 20-30 minutes or until thickened.

 - Mash some of the chickpeas, with the back of a fork to thicken stew.